vipul2802/o365hq.com/content/services/Office 365 Proof of Concept Pilot.md

 +++

-The pilot project includes resources, tools, and our experts to make your rollout of Office 365 a success.
+The pilot project includes resources, tools, and our experts to make your rollout of Microsoft 365 a success.

-Our **objective** is a successful Office 365 rollout focusing on driving adoption and helping everyone understand the benefits.
+Our **objective** is a successful Microsoft 365 rollout focusing on driving adoption and helping everyone understand the benefits.

 ### IT Partner responsibilities